 The art history program will enrich your understanding of the art of Western civilization by setting it within its broader social and cultural context, and by considering the variety of alternatives and responses to the Western tradition.
 You will explore artistic meaning through responsive as well as analytical discussion and writing, and learn to trust and strengthen your own voice as you acquire an understanding of the vocabulary and methods of analysis of the discipline of art history.

-The new Windgate Visual Arts Center, scheduled for completion in the summer of 2019, will offer students the finest in studio and gallery space.
-Read about the groundbreaking for the center, and see the renderings for the new building.
+The Windgate Visual Arts Center, completed in 2019, offers students the finest in studio and gallery space.

 Students who major in studio art have the option of pursuing a concentration in digital arts.
 A concentration on digital arts focuses on artistic work that uses digital technology as an essential part of the creative or presentation process.
 A minor is available to majors in art history and any other major outside of the Art Department.
 It is not allowed for majors in studio art.